buditanrim/buditanrim.github.io/_drafts/2018-10-03-making-child-principles.markdown

 > Principle: a fundamental truth that serves as the foundation for a system of beliefe or a chain of reasoning.

+1. Polaris is the Design System Language created by Shopify.
+2. asd
+3. asd
+4. asd
+5.
+{: .footnote}

 [julie]: https://medium.com/the-year-of-the-looking-glass/a-matter-of-principle-4f5e6ad076bb